Canada's 3-on-3 basketball run ends with playoff loss | CBC Sports

 Previously unbeaten team eliminated by Netherlands in World Cup quarter-finals

-Canada's surprising run at the 3-on-3 basketball World Cup is over after a quarter-final loss to the Netherlands.
+Canada's surprising run at the 3-on-3 basketball World Cup came to a halt Tuesday with a quarter-final loss to the Netherlands.

 Canada, which came into the 20-team tournament ranked 14th in the world, went a perfect 4-0 in pool play, including wins over No. 3 Russia and No. 6 Brazil.